Azov: Administrative and municipal status

 Within the framework of administrative divisions, Azov serves as the administrative center of Azovsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as Azov Urban Okrug—an administrative unit with the status equal to that of the districts.
 As a municipal division, this administrative unit also has urban okrug status.

 Government

-Sergey Bezdolny of the United Russia party was elected Mayor of Azov on April 3, 2005 and re-elected on October 11, 2009 by 72.9% of the voters.
+Sergey Bezdolny of the United Russia party was elected Mayor of Azov on 3 April 2005 and re-elected on 11 October 2009 by 72.9% of the voters.

 The current head of administration (city-manager) Vladimir Rashchupkin holds office from December 2015.

 Geography

 Climate

 Azov's climate is humid continental (Köppen climate classification Dfa), featuring hot summers, cold winters (though quite mild for Russia), and fairly low precipitation.

 Attractions

-There are many monuments and museums In Azov.
+There are many monuments and museums in Azov.

 Built in 1799, the Powder Cellar Museum in Azov is the only remaining fortress of Catherine's time in all of what was once southern Russia.
-Fortresses she built in Rostov, Taganrog and elsewhere have been completely destroyed, so Asov's deserves to be considered an architectural monument to the art of military engineering in the 18th century.
+Fortresses she built in Rostov, Taganrog and elsewhere have been completely destroyed, so Azov's deserves to be considered an architectural monument to the art of military engineering in the 18th century.
 A wooden cellar served a quarter century, but in 1797 had become dilapidated, so it was dismantled, and replaced with a cellar made of stone.
 In 1799, in the bastion of St. Anne, a new powder cellar was built.
 From the beginning of the 19th to the 20th century the cellar was used to store of ice.
 From 1961 to 1965 the cellar was renovated and handed over to the Azov Museum of History, Archaeology and Palaeontology.